scharantej/dataplex-oda/02-lab-guide/07-explore-with-spark-sql.md

 ## Lab

+### 0. Prerequisites

+If you run queries that use the BigQuery API, you willl need to grant the principal the following role-<br>
+roles/serviceusage.serviceUsageConsumer

+Lets go ahead and grant the User Managed Service Account the role, from Cloud Shell-

 ### 1. Navigate to the Spark SQL Workbench
 Navigate to the Dataplex UI -> Explore as showin below, in the Cloud Console-